While this may be your first time digging deeper into beard styles without a mustache, they have in fact been around for a really long time.

 18. Medium Stubble

-The lazy man beard style without mustache has made it to our list.
+The lazy man beard style with no mustache has made it to our list.
 The only thing required to pull off the medium stubble beard is to shave the mustache and trim the rest every day or so.

 Running your precision trimmer over the rest of the face will maintain the stubble look so it appears to be the same height each day.